Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 For 1955, Cunningham went back to Le Mans with the C6-R. He’d dumped the Hemi and resleeved an Offy of 2942cc.
 They’d copied the body from the very successful Jaguar D type.
 Le Mans for ’55 was tragic.
 A high-speed accident involving an Austin Healey and a Mercedes saw the Mercedes hurtling into the crowd breaking up as it went.
 Seventy-seven people were killed.
 Remarkably the race went on and it was only in the later stages that Mercedes withdraw the rest of the team.
 The C-6R was very mediocre and dropped out while running 13th.
 Later in the US they repowered it with a 3.8 Jaguar engine but nothing really improved it.

-At this time B S Cunningham, the company went out of business as it was becoming impossible to finance it to compete with the major manufacturers, but probably what really put the brakes on was that the IRS no longer allowed the company to write the whole program off.
+At this time B S Cunningham, the company went out of business as it was becoming impossible to finance it to compete with the major US made sports car manufacturers, but probably what really put the brakes on was that the IRS no longer allowed the company to write the whole program off.

 Briggs Cunningham went on to race Jaguars, Maseratis and Corvettes with varying success.
 His other love was yachting; in 1959 he skippered the Columbia to win the America’s Cup.